microsoft/phone-info/README.md

 properties of a Windows Phone device.
-The methods implemented in `DeviceProperties` class and utilised in this app can be used for adapting your application to wider range of phone models; If a phone does not support a ertain non-vital feature of your application, you can gracefully adapt by hiding that feature dynamically.
+The methods implemented in `DeviceProperties` class and utilised in this app can be used for adapting your application to wider range of phone models; If a phone does not support a certain non-vital feature of your application, you can gracefully adapt by hiding that feature dynamically.
 The same applies to optimising your app for different screen resolutions and display sizes.